Chart Color Schemes

 Port Willunga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Port Willunga's dwelling structures, as per the latest Census, were 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Port Willunga's dwelling structure, as per the latest Census, comprised 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Port Willunga was 38.1%, with mortgaged dwellings at 38.0% and rented ones at 23.9%.
-The median monthly mortgage repayment was $1,300, lower than Adelaide metro's average of $1,562.
-The median weekly rent in Port Willunga was $328, compared to Adelaide metro's $320.
-Nationally, Port Willunga's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Home ownership in Port Willunga was 38.1%, with the remainder mortgaged at 38.0% or rented at 23.9%.
+The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,562 and Australia's national average of $1,863.
+Median weekly rent in Port Willunga was $328, lower than Adelaide metro's $320 and the national figure of $375.

 Frequently Asked Questions - Housing